Nonparametric regression for locally stationary functional time series: Main results

 as $T \to \infty$, where $\lambda_{T}=[(\phi(h))^{-(1-{2 \over \nu})/\delta}]$. \end{enumerate} \end{assumption}

-Condition (E2) implies that $\sum_{k=1}^{\infty}k^{\delta}(\alpha(k))^{1-{2 \over \nu}}<\infty$.
-In particular, we need (\ref{mixing-CLT}) to establish the asymptotic normality of $\hat{m}(u,x)$.
-We need Condition (\ref{mixing-CLT}) to show the asymptotic negligibility of the bias of $\hat{m}(u,x)$.
+We need (\ref{mixing-CLT}) to establish the asymptotic normality of $\hat{m}(u,x)$.
+We also need Condition (\ref{mixing-CLT}) to show the asymptotic negligibility of the bias of $\hat{m}(u,x)$.
 Condition (E2) is consistent with assumptions made in \cite{Ma05} and \cite{Vo12}.

-Furthermore, we assume the following regularity conditions on $h$ and $\phi(h)$. \begin{assumption} As $T \to \infty$, \begin{enumerate} \item[(R1)] ${(\log T)^{{\gamma \over 2}+\zeta_{0}(\gamma +1)} \over T^{{\gamma \over 2}-1-{\gamma + 1 \over \zeta}}h^{{\gamma \over 2}+1}\phi(h)^{{\gamma \over 2}}} \to 0$ for some $\zeta_{0}>0$, and \item[(R2)] $Th^{2}, Th\phi(h) \to \infty$, \end{enumerate} where $\zeta$ and $\gamma$ are positive constants that appear in Assumption \ref{Ass-E}. \end{assumption}
+Furthermore, we assume the following regularity conditions on $h$ and $\phi(h)$. \begin{assumption} As $T \to \infty$, \begin{enumerate} \item[(R1)] ${(\log T)^{{\gamma \over 2}+\zeta_{0}(\gamma +1)} \over T^{{\gamma \over 2}-1-{\gamma + 1 \over \zeta}}h^{{\gamma \over 2}+1}\phi(h)^{{\gamma \over 2}}} \to 0$ for some $\zeta_{0}>0$, and \item[(R2)] $Th^{3}, Th\phi(h) \to \infty$, \end{enumerate} where $\zeta$ and $\gamma$ are positive constants that appear in Assumption \ref{Ass-E}. \end{assumption}

 Condition (R1) is required to apply an exponential inequality for $\alpha$-mixing sequence to establish the uniform convergence rate of the general estimator and $\hat{m}(u,x)$.
 Condition (R2) is concerned with the bias and the convergence rate of the general estimator $\hat{\psi}(u,x)$.